Fudgedotdotdot/Fudgedotdotdot.github.io/posts/phishing_infrastructure/phishing_infra.md

 We need to add a few statements to the *reverse_proxy* option.

-> ***tls_server_name** sets the server name used when verifying the certificate received in the TLS handshake.
+> **tls_server_name** sets the server name used when verifying the certificate received in the TLS handshake.
 By default, this will use the upstream address' host part. <p>
 You only need to override this if your upstream address does not match the certificate the upstream is likely to use.
-For example if the upstream address is an IP address, then you would need to configure this to the hostname being served by the upstream server.<p>
+For example, if the upstream address is an IP address, then you would need to configure this to the hostname being served by the upstream server.<p>
 A request placeholder may be used, in which case a clone of the HTTP transport config will be used on every request, which may incur a performance penalty.*

 If we don't set the *SNI* with `tls_server_name` and send a request with `curl https://academy.testing-domain.ch`, Evilginx2 receives the request like so: